segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

     - [Audience Exited](#audience-exited)

 > info ""
-> Note that you can't send events before you identify people.
+> You can't send events before you identify people.
 Ensure you're making the profile(s) known in the destination before you send events.
 You can do this by sending an `Audience Membership Changed` event first, or by creating an Identify event in Connections.

 #### Entity added